-In the mid-19th century, Mattie Blaylock left her farm life in Iowa behind and eloped with Wyatt Earp, but ended up abandoned by the lawman after the Gunfight at the O.K.
+In the mid-19th century, Mattie Blaylock left her farm life in Iowa behind and eloped with Wyatt Earp, but ended up being abandoned by the legendary lawman soon after the Gunfight at the O.K.
 Corral.

-Wikimedia CommonsMattie Blaylock ran away from home when she was 18.
+Wikimedia CommonsMattie Blaylock ran away from home when she was 18 and fled to the West, later becoming the common-law wife of Wyatt Earp.

-Mattie Blaylock spent her entire childhood learning scripture and attending church.
+Mattie Blaylock spent her entire childhood in the 1850s learning scripture and attending church.
 Raised by devout parents on Iowa farmland, she yearned for freedom and a life of adventure.
-With no intentions to waste time and wait to be married off, Blaylock took destiny into her own hands and ran off — then met a man named Wyatt Earp.
+With no intentions to waste time and wait to be married off, Blaylock took destiny into her own hands and ran off to the Wild West — then met a man named Wyatt Earp.

-While the gunsmoke of the Civil War had settled, life in the American frontier was no picnic.
+Not long after the gun smoke of the Civil War had settled, life in the American frontier was no picnic.
 Of the countless prospectors who rushed west to mine silver, only a few became rich.
-The rest struggled to get by or gambled their fortunes away while destitute women like Blaylock relied on prostitution and cowboys terrorized towns.
+The rest struggled to get by or gambled their fortunes away while destitute women like Mattie Blaylock relied on prostitution and had to deal with outlaws terrorized most towns.

-It was amidst the chaos that Blaylock made her younger self proud and chose her own husband.
-She would marry Earp long before his gunfight at the O.K.
+It was amidst this chaos that Mattie Blaylock marry famous lawman Wyatt Earp, long before his Gunfight at the O.K.
 Corral made him a legend.
-While Earp would be valorized by films like Tombstone (1993), Blaylock’s story remains lesser-known, from her lifelong loyalty to her fatal addictions.
+While Earp would be valorized in novels, stage shows, and films like Tombstone, Blaylock’s story remains lesser-known, from her lifelong loyalty to her fatal addictions.
+This is her story.

 Born Celia Ann Blaylock in 1850 in Johnson County, Iowa, she was raised on a small farm near the town of Fairfax.
 Her parents, Henry Blaylock and Elizabeth Vance, had left Indiana in 1846 and built a quiet life for themselves and their kids.
 Their farm lay near a main railroad stop where drifters asked for food and water.